kylelin23/visualArchivesProject/README.md

 # Visual Archives Project
-The Visual Archives Project is a website build with React using a Vite framework with the purpose of displaying data for the visual archives.
+The Visual Archives Project is a website built with JavaScript and React using a Vite framework with the purpose of displaying data for the visual archives.
 The data contains information such as the measurements of the archives.

 <img width="3024" height="1886" alt="image" src="https://github.com/user-attachments/assets/0cfebfa6-f5d4-41d2-8227-d1fe6dfa1795" />